 - Tune in at least 15 minutes before the interview

-- Test your camera and microphone ahead of time
+- Test your camera and microphone ahead of time to minimise technical difficulties

 - Ensure your internet connection is stable and you’re in a quiet space

 - Have all materials ready to screen-share during the interview, if required.